wellfurtado/wellfurtado/README.md

 ---------------------------------

 ⛺ I'm from Amapá, northern Brazil.<br>
-🚀 I like web development and smart cities.<br>
+🚀 I like mobile development and smart cities.<br>
 🧩 I like at Teamwork.<br>
 🦾 I accept new challenges.<br>
 🏗️ I'm proactive.

 * ✉️  You can contact me at [wellfurtado@gmail.com](mailto:wellfurtado@gmail.com)
-* 🧠  I'm learning Flutter
+* 🧠  I'm learning Kotlin and JS

 ### Skills